atom-haskell/atom-haskell-docs/content/overview/features.md

 #### Code beautify

-You can use prettifier filter programs, such as `stylish-haskell`, `hindent` and `brittany`.
+You can use prettifier filter programs, such as `stylish-haskell`, `brittany`, `ormolu`.
 Simply select `Prettify` from Haskel IDE menu to apply prettifier to current file, or choose to prettify on each save.

 ![prettify](https://cloud.githubusercontent.com/assets/7275622/9705081/52d97cf0-54c1-11e5-94f0-96f09e43ada3.gif)

 #### Build and test project

-If you have `ide-haskell-cabal` or similar package installed, you can build, clean and test your project from ide-haskell (stack and cabal supported)
+If you have `ide-haskell-cabal`, you can build, clean and test your project from ide-haskell (stack and cabal supported)